Kingdutch/alexandervarwijk.com/content/blog/2020-03-29-mindset-for-reasonreact-components.md

 While writing this article I’ve had some ideas of how you could utilise Reason’s type-system to implement component nesting as used in Bootstrap cards in a different way altogether.
 I hope to explain this in a future article.

 Have you run into this problem already?
 How have you solved it?
 Do you see any ways to improve any of these solutions?
 Let me know on [Twitter](https://twitter.com/Kingdutch/ "Find me on Twitter!")!

+_Thanks to alex.fedoseev, yawaramin, jaap, ryppy, johnridesabike, davesnx for their feedback in the ReasonML discord and their patience while I asked endless questions.
+Thanks to [Yawar Amin](https://dev.to/yawaramin/ "Read Yawar Amin's great articles about ReasonML and oCaml on dev.to") for providing feedback on a draft of this article._